 The human costs of COVID-19 - above and beyond the death toll - are difficult to estimate.
-However, we do know that the emotional costs of the pandemic include severe anxiety.
+However, we know that the pandemic's emotional costs include severe anxiety.

 This is a common emotional problem that, among other effects, impairs driving yet gets little attention.